mevanoff24/DataScience/README.md

 ## All My Published Projects

 #### San Francisco Crime Classification
-- Perform Exploratory Data Analysis and Predict Crime Category
+Perform exploratory data analysis and predict the category of crime that occurred in the city by the bay.
 - Python, Advanced EDA, Advanced Machine Learning, Stats, Ensemble Learning, Data Mining, Feature Extraction, Scikit-learn, Pandas, Numpy

 #### Geodemographic Segmentation Analysis
-- Real world problem detecting why customers are leaving their bank
+We are having a problem with customers leaving our bank.
+We need to find out why.
+Determine which factors influence customer churn.
-- Python, Bayesian, A/B Tests, Data Mining, Predictive Modeling
+- Python, Bayesian Inference, Stats, Custom A/B Tests, Data Mining, Modeling

 #### NYC Subway
-- Analyzed NYC data.
-Do more people ride the subway when it is raining?
+Analyizing NYC Subway data taken in May, 2011.
+Answeing the question: Do more people ride the subway when it is raining versus when it is not raining?
 - R and Python, Statistical Tests, Linear Regression, Data Visualization, Data Wrangling, Predictions, Feature Selection, D3

+#### Twitter Sentiment Analysis
+Built an ensemble Sentiment Analysis tool which classifies tweets as positive or negative using the Twitter REST API.
+Live updating real time graph of the current sentiment trend.
+- Python, NLTK, Sklearn, Ensemble Voting, Twitter API, Real Time Analysis, Live Updating Graph

 #### MovieRecommendation
-- Scalable Item-based collaboritve filter algorithm computing similarity between movies in big dataset and recommed movies based on watched movies
+Scalable Item-based collaboritve filter algorithm computing similarity between movies using Big Data.
+Recommed movies based on previous watched movies.
-- Apache Spark, Big Data
+- Apache Spark, Big Data, Python, MLLib, ALS

+#### Enron
+Flag individuals at Enron who look like they should be persons of interest in the Federal fraud investigation that resulted when the company went bankrupt.
+- Python, Sklearn, Machine Learning, Feature Extraction, Pandas, Classification Metrics, Model Tuning

+#### Stock Analysis
+Handmade Stock Analysis plot.
+With Matplotlib create the typical stock analysis plot with candlestick, rolling means, MACD, RSI, and Volume plots.
+- Python, Plotting, Advanced Matplotlib, Pandas IO, Numpy, Custom Visulization

 #### Sabermetrics
 - Created the perfect team using data manipulation and predicted how many games the newly formed team wins under a set salary cap